-Katherine Smart is the Author Adventures cartographer and has also written and contributed photography in several state sections including California, District of Columbia, New York, West Virginia, and Wisconsin.
+Katherine Smart is the Author Adventures cartographer and has also written and contributed photography to several state sections including California, District of Columbia, New York, West Virginia, and Wisconsin.
 Currently a law school student in Virginia, she has a Bachelor of Arts in International Relations (American University Presidential Scholar) and postgraduate certification in legal studies (Boston University).
-She also studied abroad at two major universities, gaining knowledge in multiple languages and international relations efforts within four Southern Hemisphere nations.
+She also studied abroad at two major universities, gaining knowledge in several languages and international relations within four Southern Hemisphere nations.
 She is a member of two national honor societies and has tutored students in elementary through college in English.
-She has worked at several non-profit organizations around the globe as well as a community center, a law firm, and a leading e-commerce product corporation.
-Her literary articles have been published by Sojourners Magazine, and she plans to enter law school in the fall of 2023.
+She has worked at human rights non-profit organizations around the globe as well as a community center, a law firm, and a leading e-commerce product corporation.
+Her literary articles have been published by Sojourners Magazine and she occasionally side hustles as a violist.

 Additional contributors of writing, research, photography, and other resources are identified on the pages of their submissions.